ShadowCCS/AlphaClicker-Update-1.4/README.md

 ![Settings Menu](.github/Images/SettingsMenu.png)

-### 4. Process Selecting
+### 4. Process Selecting (WIP, COMMING SOON)
 A new feature in the settings menu, "Process Selecting," allows you to enable clicking only within a specific application.
 This means you can toggle clicking on, minimize the application, and use your computer normally without interruption.

 ![Process Selecting](.github/Images/ProcessSelection.png)

 ## Additional Changes

-- **Visual Feedback:** Minimal visual changes have been made to enhance feedback on whether clicking is active.
+- **Visual Feedback:** Minimal visual changes have been made to enhance feedback on whether clicking is active, as well as showing coordinates at click.
-- **Improved Keybind Selection:** The settings revamp includes an improved keybind selection for a better user experience.
+- **Improved Keybind Selection:** The settings revamp includes an improved keybind selection for a better user experience with a fix for special keys.

-## More can potentially be added before release
-I have no idea what i might end up doing maybe i get bored, maybe not, the features on this list at least will be released in the coming days, just need to clean up the code a little first.

 ## Installation